-In general, though, these white blood cells are able to broadly recognize and attack a wide variety of organisms that can cause disease, whether they be bacteria, fungi, or viruses (like SARS-CoV2).
-In some cases white blood cells can identify your own cells that have been infected and induce them to kill themselves before the virus can get out.
+In general, though, these white blood cells are able to broadly recognize and attack a wide variety of organisms that can cause disease, whether they be bacteria, fungi, or viruses (like SARS-CoV-2).
+In some cases white blood cells can identify your own cells that have been infected and induce them to kill themselves before the replicated virus can get out.

 The innate immune response causes many symptoms of illness.
 For example, our innate immune system produces a fever as both a means to kill the virus (higher temperature might make it harder for the virus to survive) and also as a signal to the rest of the immune system that it’s time to kick in.

-Several days later (typically 4 to 7 days after exposure), the “adaptive immune response” enters the fight to support the initial innate response.
+Several days later (typically four to seven days after exposure), the “adaptive immune response” enters the fight to support the initial innate response.
 This response is targeted rather than general — that is, it is a response that is specific to this virus.
 The adaptive immune response involves, for instance, the production of antibodies to the virus.
 These come in a few variants, all starting with “Ig” (short for immunoglobulin) and distinguished by their last letter (so you’ve got IgM, IgG, IgA…).
 They all have slightly different functions, but in the end they work together to kill the virus.